warrickw/arduino-beep/README.md

 Simple library for writing digital on-off patterns to a Arduino digital pin, which could be a buzzer or LED or anything else.

+This library was originally written to play different beep patterns on an active 5v pezio buzzer wired directly to a digital output pin on my Arduino - but can be used for outputting any sort of binary timed pattern.

 ###Pattern definition
 Beep patterns are defined as a sequency of on-off time's... for example, the following int array defines a on-off-on-off pattern with 100ms on, 100ms off, and 100ms on (then an assumed off...)